What to Expect on the Camino

 Conversely, you may find your initial assumptions about how far you can walk each day were too conservative.
 In that case, you can speed it up.

-Either way, be sure to leave time for seeing Spain’s many fantastic religious, cultural and historical sites.
+Either way, be sure to leave time for seeing Spain and Portugal’s many fantastic religious, cultural and historical sites.

 What Does a Typical Day Look Like?